Pennsylvania's 7th congressional district

+Recent election results from statewide races

 Geography

 The 2003–2012 version of the district was located in southeastern Pennsylvania.
 It contained the western and northwestern suburbs of Philadelphia.
 It consisted of the majority of Delaware County (except for the City of Chester and some of the eastern boroughs), a portion of Chester County east of West Chester in the affluent Philadelphia Main Line area, and a portion of southern Montgomery County centered on Upper Merion Township.

 The 2013–2018 version of the district contained most of Delaware County outside of the City of Chester and the heavily African American townships and boroughs in the eastern portion of the county.
 It also contained parts of central Montgomery County, southern portions of Berks County, southern and central portions of Chester County, and a small portion of eastern Lancaster County.
 The District as it stood in October 2016 was named on NPR's On the Media as an egregious example of gerrymandering.
 The shape of the district was described as "Goofy kicking Donald Duck.
 The only point that is essentially contiguous there is Goofy's foot in Donald Duck's rear end. ...
 However these district lines are the building blocks of democracy, and when they get as perverted and twisted as this, it leads to deeply undemocratic outcomes."
 The Washington Post listed it as one of the ten most gerrymandered districts in the country.

 On February 19, 2018, the Supreme Court of Pennsylvania released a new congressional map after lawmakers had failed to agree on a map that would reduce gerrymandering.
 The map substantially redrew the District, relocating it to the Lehigh Valley.
 The newly redrawn district includes all of Lehigh County and Northampton County as well as parts of Monroe County.

-Demographics

-The district encompasses the Lehigh Valley and exurban Philadelphia.
-2010 United States census describes the district as nearly 70% caucasian.
-The district encompasses Lehigh University.
-The 2020 Cook PVI pegs it as EVEN changing from D+1 from the 2016 presidential cycle.